dampierch/aneuploidy/readme_pipeline.md

 3. Master script is [run_het_counter.py](scripts/run_het_counter.py), shell script is [het_counter.sh](scripts/het_counter.sh)
 4. Heterozygous site identification is performed by the modified VCF parser script [find_hetsites.py](scripts/find_hetsites.py)
 * *Modified to accommodate genotypes without reference allele (admittedly very few) as well as QD threshold instead of depth and QUAL thresholds*
+* *See [here](https://github.com/dampierch/aneuploidy/blob/de710eb8106b0601de5d8f166d2aba9039c28861/scripts/find_hetsites.py#L76) for QD threshold and [here](https://github.com/dampierch/aneuploidy/blob/de710eb8106b0601de5d8f166d2aba9039c28861/scripts/find_hetsites.py#L81) and [here](https://github.com/dampierch/aneuploidy/blob/de710eb8106b0601de5d8f166d2aba9039c28861/scripts/find_hetsites.py#L35) for alt only alleles*

 #### Choice of QD threshold
 1. QD=QualByDepth value
-2. GATK recommends 2, but I chose a slightly more conservative threshold of 5
+2. GATK recommends 2 (i.e. exclude variants with QD<2)
+3. I use a slightly more conservative threshold of 5 (i.e. exclude variants with QD<5)
-3. The optimal threshold for this purpose is unknown; I compiled some notes on the subject and tried some tests in [coverage_analysis.py](scripts/coverage_analysis.py)
+4. Optimal threshold for this purpose is unknown; some notes on the subject and some preliminary tests are in [coverage_analysis.py](scripts/coverage_analysis.py)

 ## Quantify variant allele fractions

-To quantify allele fractions at heterozygous sites in each subject, numbers of reads of each allele at all heterozygous SNPs with adequate coverage were counted in both tumor and normal samples.
-SNPs are necessarily bi-allelic in this context because they are polymorphic with respect to the reference genome in normal, diploid cells from individual subjects.
-Heterozygous sites will typically harbor one reference and one alternate allele (for sites that are bi-allelic in the population) but may rarely harbor two different alternate alleles (for sites that are poly-allelic in the population).
+Having identified germline heterozygous sites for each subject, we next quantified allele fractions at those sites in normal and tumor tissue.
+To quantify allele fractions, numbers of unfiltered reads of each allele at all heterozygous sites with adequate coverage were counted.
+Sites of interest are necessarily bi-allelic in this context because they are polymorphic with respect to the reference genome in normal, diploid cells from individual subjects.
+Sites of interest thus typically harbor one reference and one alternate allele (for sites that are bi-allelic in the population) but may rarely harbor two different alternate alleles (for sites that are poly-allelic in the population).

-### WRP solution ...
+### Original WRP solution
+1. As noted above, Python master script calls shell script that subsequently calls Python scripts to identify heterozygous sites, count them, and prepare them for analysis
+2. Master script is `start_paired_hets.py`, shell script is `find_count_hets_tumor_pair_gdc.sh`
+3. Unfiltered reads at heterozygous sites are counted with `pysam` in `count_het_freqs2.py`
+4. Read counts are prepared for analysis with `het_cnts2R.py`
+5. Command:

 ```
 start_paired_hets.py hall_tcga_t61.file_set
 ```

-* calls find_count_hets_tumor_pair_gdc.sh, which in turn calls find_hetsites.py, count_het_freqs2.py, het_cnts2R.py

-* count_het_freqs2.py does three things:
+#### `count_het_freqs2.py` does three things
-  1. reads an unfiltered bam file (tumor or normal)
+1. Reads an unfiltered bam file (tumor or normal)
-  2. reads bed file `*_het.bed` with position of baseline (i.e. normal) heterozygous sites
+2. Reads bed file `*_het.bed` with position of germline (i.e. normal) heterozygous sites
-  3. writes vcf-like output with allele counts in bam file (tumor or normal) at each location in bed file
-  4. output: `*.het_cnts2`
-  5. the allele counts for the normal bam may be redundant w/r/t the `*.snp.indel.vcf_L` allele counts...we will see
+3. Counts reads overlapping each allele at each site of interest (from bed) and reports allele counts for sites with sufficient coverage and without too high a percentage of unexpected alleles; writes vcf-like output to `*.het_cnts2`
+* *Optimal coverage and expected allele thresholds are unknown.*
+* *Allele counts for normal should be equal to AD value in `.snp.indel.vcf_L` but this is untested.*

-* het_cnts2R.py does two things:
+#### `het_cnts2R.py` does two things
-  1. reads allele counts at heterozygous locations in tumor and normal `*.het_cnts2`
+1. Reads allele counts at heterozygous sites from `*.het_cnts2`
-  2. prepares allele count information for easy input into R
+2. Prepares allele count information for easy input into R by filtering for sites with paired information (i.e. both normal and tumor counts exist at the site in question) and by calculating major allele fractions
-  3. output: `out_fields = ['sample', 'chrom', 'pos', 't_type', 'ref', 'ref_cnt', 'alt', 'alt_cnt', 'fract']`
-* het_cnts2R_n.py does a better job of checking to ensure that the same chromosome positions are being merged
+* *Note `het_cnts2R_n.py` does a better job of checking to ensure that the same chromosome positions are being merged*

-#### CHD::allele counts
-* start_paired_hets.py `*.file_set` :: see [run_het_counter.py](scripts/run_het_counter.py)
-* find_count_hets_tumor_pair_gdc.sh :: see [het_counter.sh](scripts/het_counter.sh)
+### CHD solution
+1. As noted above, mimic WRP solution with Python master script to call shell script that subsequently calls Python scripts to identify heterozygous sites, count them, and prepare them for analysis
+2. Master script is [run_het_counter.py](scripts/run_het_counter.py), shell script is [het_counter.sh](scripts/het_counter.sh)
+3. Unfiltered reads at heterozygous sites are counted with `pysam` in [count_hetalleles.py](scripts/count_hetalleles.py)
-* count_het_freqs2.py :: see [count_hetalleles.py](scripts/count_hetalleles.py); includes modification for more intuitive loop over pileupcolumns as well as cov_thresh
+* *Modified to use more intuitive loop over pileupcolumns and to include a semi-arbitrary, reasonable, mildly conservative coverage threshold*
-* het_cnts2R.py :: see [hetcnts_2R.py](scripts/hetcnts_2R.py); includes minor modification with get_hetcnts_list function
+4. Read counts are prepared for analysis (i.e. converted to allele fractions) with [hetcnts_2R.py](scripts/hetcnts_2R.py)
+* *Modified slightly with `get_hetcnts_list` function*
-* must remember to make scripts executable with `#!/usr/bin/env python3` at top and `chmod +x` at unix command line
+* *Implementation Note: remember to make scripts executable with `#!/usr/bin/env python3` at top and `chmod +x` at Unix command line*

-* with dp_thresh in count_hetalleles set to x, first_10_pairs had:
+#### Choice of coverage threshold
+1. `dp_thresh` (a.k.a. `cov_thresh`) originally set to 100 in `count_het_freqs2.py` and `het_cnts2R.py`
+2. With change to using `qd_thresh` of 5 in [find_hetsites.py](scripts/find_hetsites.py), we can try lowering `cov_thresh` in [count_hetalleles.py](scripts/count_hetalleles.py) to 20
+3. Optimal threshold for this purpose is unknown but should depend on empiric coverage; some notes on the subject and some preliminary tests are in [coverage_analysis.py](scripts/coverage_analysis.py) as well as [run_coverage_checker.py](scripts/run_coverage_checker.py), [coverage_checker.sh](scripts/coverage_checker.sh), and [coverage_checker.py](scripts/coverage_checker.py)
+* *The actual coverage counting is performed by [coverage_checker.py](scripts/coverage_checker.py)*
+* *Implementation Note: these scripts work but take too long; the depth counter should be parallelized*
+* *Parallelization of `pysam` is subject of this [Biostars post](https://www.biostars.org/p/275974/#276179)*
+* *GATK DepthOfCoverage function or old DiagnoseTargets function is probably what I should use; more in [coverage_analysis.py](scripts/coverage_analysis.py)*

+#### Coverage threshold tests
+1. Simple commands for preliminary test:

 ```
 wc -l *_normal_errcnts.bed